mimou-77/Generate-.h-file-from-a-.cpp-file-using-python-c-binding-/README.md

 ### II.
 Test on a file:

-Go to where you cloned this repository, it contains the file __f1.cpp__ we can use a test example.
+Go to where you cloned this repository, it contains the file __f1.cpp__ we can use as a test example.

     cd ~/header_generator_python ;